tesschin/tesschin.github.io/index.md

   overlay_filter: 0.2 # same as adding an opacity of 0.5 to a black background
 ---
 ## About Me
+Data Scientist.
 HCI Researcher.
-Data Scientist.
-Very interested in understanding human behavior.
+Very interested in understanding and designing human interactions with artificial intelligence systems.
-Worked as a brand marketer in Samsung and as an Account Planner in advertising company in Hyundai Motors group.
+Worked as a brand marketer in Samsung Electronics and as an Senior Account Planner in Innocean Worldwide (Hyundai Motor Company’s global marketing communication enterprise).
 Heavy Music Listener.
 Love reading books, swiming and walking.

 {: style="text-align: justify;"}

 ## Research Interests
+* Human-AI Interaction
+* Affective Computing
+* Data Mining
-* Human-Conversational Agent Interaction
+* Human-Computer Interaction
 * Natural Language Processing
 * Understanding Human behaviors

 ## News
-### May 2019
+### Oct 2020
-I am happy now.